Introduction

 docker exec -it httpserver bash

-Since we have one more bash now, it’s OK to close one bash.
+Since we have one more shell now, it is OK to close the other one.

 Setup server